-If you are a resident of NYS, your bill may include 2 charges for tuition.
-In order to remove the Tuition - No Proof of Residency (or Part Time Tuition No Residency) charge from your bill, you must obtain and submit a certificate of residence from your home county.
+If you are a resident of New York State, your bill may include two charges for tuition.
+To remove the Tuition – No Proof of Residency (or Part-Time Tuition – No Residency) charge from your bill, you must obtain and submit a Certificate of Residence from your home county.
 If you fail to obtain and submit this document prior to the term, or no later than 30 days into the semester, you will be responsible for this additional charge.

 I already submitted a Certificate of Residence.
 Why am I being asked to do this again?

 The Certificate of Residence is valid for one calendar year.
 Students must complete this requirement annually.